getzola/zola/docs/content/documentation/content/shortcodes.md

 +++

 Zola borrows the concept of [shortcodes](https://codex.wordpress.org/Shortcode_API) from WordPress.
-In our case, a shortcode corresponds to a template defined in the `templates/shortcodes` directory or a built-in one that can be used in a Markdown file.
+In our case, a shortcode corresponds to a template defined in the `templates/shortcodes` directory that can be used in a Markdown file.

 Broadly speaking, Zola's shortcodes cover two distinct use cases: